galaxyproject/cargo-port/README.md

 5      | Upstream URL  | Upstream's URL for the download.
 This only necessarily exist before the Community Package Cacher downloads is the first time.
 After that the URL may disappear and we will retain our copy
 6      | Extension     | File extension, used in downloads/nicer access for end-users
 7      | sha256sum     | sha256sum of the correct file.
+8      | Use upstream  | A boolean True or False on whether we should request upstream first, or use depot's download.
+Useful is upstream has requested that we stop making so many downloads to their old releases.

 ## Using TCP